top of page

 As a result of his frustration, embarrassment, and anger with Cassie, Jack immediately urged that they leave.

-Jack was further irritated that Cassie refused to jump into the truck's bed, so he grabbed her up and threw her into the kennel.
+Jack was further irritated that Cassie refused to jump into the truck's bed, so he grabbed her and threw her into the kennel.
 All the way home, he was enraged as those around him made fun of his dog's antics.
-She had had excellent training, and in the past, serving and appeasing him had been her only motivation.
+She had had excellent training, and serving and appeasing him had been her only motivation in the past.

 Jack sobbed as he held Cassie in his arms.
-He was very ashamed of his poor judgment and treatment of her.
+He was ashamed of his poor judgment and treatment of her.
 At the hunting club, Cassie had been acting differently than she usually did because she was hurt.
-Her agony, her sorrow, her wounds had affected her behavior.
-It had nothing to do with a lack of love or a lack of desire to obey.
+Her agony, sorrow, and wounds had affected her behavior, which had nothing to do with a lack of love or a desire to obey.

 Not all injuries and handicaps are visible, many are emotional, experiential, and spiritual.